Join Here | Log In

 • rare problems with nitrous oxide – very uncommon, affects B12 levels[ref] (most have no problems with laughing gas[ref])

-• Women who were homozygous (two copies) for the A1298C variant were at twice the risk of major depressive disorder (MDD).
+Women with two copies of the A1298C variant were at twice the risk of major depressive disorder (MDD).
 The risk of MDD was even higher in COMT slow (MET) allele carriers. (read about COMT)[ref]

-I do want to point out that not all studies agree, and some researchers found that the MTHFR C677T variant has little to no impact on depression risk.
-The difference may be due to the role that diet plays here.
-People who eat a diet that includes more folate (green veggies, legumes, etc.) may not be at an increased risk of mood disorders, while people who are folate-deficient may be more susceptible to depression.[ref][ref]
+Not all studies agree, and some studies show that the MTHFR C677T variant has little to no impact on depression risk.
+The difference could be due to diet.
+People who eat a diet that includes more folate (green vegetables, legumes, liver) may not be at an increased risk of mood disorders, while people who eat few folate-rich foods may be more susceptible to depression.[ref][ref]

-One of the first research links with MTHFR was for neural tube defects.
+One of the first researched links to MTHFR variants was for neural tube defects.
 Babies need folate for the spinal column to develop fully, and the MTHFR variants increase the risk of problems.[ref]
 This is why prenatal vitamins contain folate and why folic acid is added to white rice and white flour.

 Related article: MTHFR, pregnancy, and infertility